-Clean Technology/ Weight in Clean Technology: the weight of a portfolio invested in companies whose products and services include clean technology.
-Products and services eligible for inclusion include Alternative Energy, Energy Efficiency, Green Building, Pollution Prevention, Sustainable Water.
+Clean technology/ weight in clean technology: the weight of a portfolio invested in companies whose products and services include clean technology.
+Products and services eligible for inclusion include alternative energy, energy efficiency, green building, pollution prevention, and sustainable water.

-Coal Reserves/ Portfolio exposure to thermal coal reserves: the weight of a portfolio invested in companies that own thermal coal reserves.
+Coal reserves/ portfolio exposure to thermal coal reserves: the weight of a portfolio invested in companies that own thermal coal reserves.

-Engagement: dialogue with a company concerning particular aspects of its strategy, governance, policies and practices.
+Engagement: dialogue with a company concerning aspects of its strategy, governance, policies and practices.
 Engagement includes escalation activity where concerns are not addressed within a reasonable time frame.

-Fossil Fuel Reserves/ Portfolio exposure to fossil fuel reserves: the weight of a portfolio invested in companies that own fossil fuel reserves.
+Fossil fuel reserves/ portfolio exposure to fossil fuel reserves: the weight of a portfolio invested in companies that own fossil fuel reserves.